LilSecret/LilSecret/README.md

 ## 🍀 Fun Facts

-- 📱 Android is cooler than Apple
+- First vehicle was a Dodge Charger 2012 🚗
-- 💻 Windows is my jam
+- Windows is my jam 💻
-- 🏋️‍♂️ Love to Gym
+- Love to Gym 🏋️
-- 🎮 Most played game is League of Legends
+- Most played game is League of Legends 🎮
-- 🏐 Volleyball is my favorite sport
+- Volleyball is my favorite sport 🏐

 ## 📫 Contact Me